karatelabs/karate/karate-core/README.md

 * configure driverTarget = { docker: 'justinribeiro/chrome-headless', showDriverLog: true }
 ```

 Or for more flexibility, you could do this in [`karate-config.js`](https://github.com/intuit/karate#configuration) and perform conditional logic based on [`karate.env`](https://github.com/intuit/karate#switching-the-environment).
-One very convenient aspect of `configure driverTarget` is that if invoked, it will over-ride any `configure driver` directives that exist.
+One very convenient aspect of `configure driverTarget` is that *if* in-scope, it will over-ride any `configure driver` directives that exist.
 This means that you can have the below snippet activate *only* for your CI build, and you can leave your feature files set to point to what you would use in "dev-local" mode.

 ```javascript
 function fn() {